kimbring2/DeepSoccer/README.md

 # 1. Introduction
 I started this project for making NVIDIA Jetbot to play soccer game.
 I mainly use a Gazebo of ROS for training Jetbot to play soccer using Deep Reinforcmenet Learning.
 After training in virtual environment, trained model is copied to real world Jetbot.
 I want to check that kind of approach works well.
 I can get a code of original Jetbot from https://github.com/dusty-nv/jetbot_ros/tree/master/gazebo.
 All code are based on URDF official tutorial of ROS http://gazebosim.org/tutorials?tut=ros_urdf where I could learn how to make and simulate a robot in Gazebo.
 I will upload a detailed post to https://kimbring2.github.io/2019/10/26/jetbot.html.
 Please see it if you need more information about code.

-# 2. Python version
+# 2. Software Dependency
-Currently, Gazebo only can be operated on Python 2.7.
-Thus, you should use a 2.7 version environment.
+## 1) ROS, Gazebo
+ROS Melodic, Gazebo 9

-# 3. Python package
+## 2) Python package
-1. tensorflow-gpu==1.13.1
-2. opencv-python
-3. cvlib(0.1.8), requests, progressbar, keras
+Tensorflow 2.1.0, cvlib==0.1.8, requests, progressbar, keras, opencv-python

-# 4. Reference
+# 3. Reference
 1. Jetbot SDF file, ROS: [Jetbot SDF file, ROS](https://github.com/dusty-nv/jetbot_ros)
 2. Gazebo parameter setting: [Gazebo parameter](https://github.com/CentroEPiaggio/irobotcreate2ros)
 3. URDF file usage in Gazebo: [URDF file usage in Gazebo](http://gazebosim.org/tutorials/?tut=ros_urdf)